zarr-developers/governance/GOVERNANCE.md

 Core developers are community members that have demonstrated continued commitment to the project through ongoing contributions.
-They have shown they can be trusted to maintain zarr with care.
+They have shown they can be trusted to maintain Zarr with care.
 Becoming a core developer allows contributors to merge approved pull requests, cast votes for and against merging a pull-request, and be involved in deciding major changes to the API, and thereby more easily carry on with their project related activities.
-Core developers appear as organization members on the zarr [GitHub organization](https://github.com/orgs/zarr-developers/people) and are on our [@zarr-developers/core-devs](https://github.com/orgs/zarr-developers/teams/core-devs) GitHub team.
+Core developers appear as organization members on the Zarr [GitHub organization](https://github.com/orgs/zarr-developers/people) and are on our [@zarr-developers/core-devs](https://github.com/orgs/zarr-developers/teams/core-devs) GitHub team.
 Core developers are expected to review code contributions while adhering to the